-- 2. The Board of Ethics shall have the power to compel the attendance and testimony of witnesses and the production of records or other evidence of any type at any session of the Board devoted in whole or in part to the investigation of a matter referred to it for an opinion and, for this purpose, may authorize the chairperson to sign and issue subpoenas and administer oaths and affirmations.
+- 2. The Board of Ethics shall have the power to compel the attendance and testimony of witnesses and the production of records or other evidence of any type at any session of the Board devoted in whole or in part to the investigation of a matter referred to it for an opinion and, for this purpose, may authorize the Chairperson to sign and issue subpoenas and administer oaths and affirmations.
 The issuance of subpoenas shall be governed otherwise by the appropriate provisions of the Civil Practice Law and Rules. - 3.
-The Board of Ethics shall render written advisory opinions to City officers and employees with respect to the Code of Ethics and Article 18 of the General Municipal Law, or amendments to either.
-Any relevant matter may be brought before the Board shall be forwarded to both the requesting and the affected City officer or employee and file in the office of the City Clerk.
-Requests for advisory opinions and the resulting opinions shall be available for public inspection and copying pursuant to the provisions and procedures of the Freedom of Information Law and Subsection G. In addition, the Board may make recommendations to the City Council with respect to the drafting and adoption of amendments to the Code of Ethics.
+The Board of Ethics shall render written advisory opinions to City officers and employees with respect to the Code of Ethics and Article 18 of the General Municipal Law or amendments to either.
+Any relevant matter may be brought before the Board for an opinion upon the written request of any City officer or employee or upon the initiative of the Board.
+Any opinions rendered by the Board shall be forwarded both to the requesting and the affected City officer or employee and filed in the office of the City Clerk.
+Requests for advisory opinions and the resulting opinions shall be available for public inspection and copying pursuant to the provisions and procedures of the Freedom of Information Law and Subsection G. In addition, the Board may make recommendations to the City Council with respect to the drafting and adoption of amendments to the Code of Ethics. - G. Financial Disclosure.
+On December 11, 1990, the Rochester City Council passed Local Law #7, requiring annual financial disclosure for more than 100 policy makers and key managers in City government.

-G. Financial Disclosure

-On December 11, 1990, the Rochester City Council passed Local Law #7, requiring extensive annual financial disclosure for more than 100 policy makers and key managers in City government.
 Affected employees are sent a statement of Financial Disclosure, which is completed annually.

-If you have any questions about the Financial Disclosure, you may address them to the Secretary of the Board of Ethics, 85 Allen Street, Suite 100, Rochester, NY 14608 or telephone 428-7245.
+If you have any questions about the Financial Disclosure you may address them to the Secretary of the Board of Ethics, Office of Public Integrity, 85 Allen Street, Suite 100, Rochester, New York 14608 or telephone 428-6060.